What is enterprise mobility?

 BYOD is not the only enterprise mobility strategy option, however.
 Some organizations -- particularly in the government and highly regulated industries, such as finance -- continue to buy devices for employees and lock them down strictly for corporate use.
-There is also a middle-ground approach called corporate-owned, personally-enabled (COPE).
+There is also a middle-ground approach called corporate-owned, personally enabled (COPE).
 With COPE, an organization buys devices for employees, but with the understanding that they will use them for both business and personal tasks.

-Ensuring enterprise mobility security
+Understanding enterprise mobility security